Federal appeals court overturns Idaho wolf-killing ruling

 "With the new decision, we can return to the heart of the matter: whether or not Wildlife Services adequately reviewed the ecological consequences of killing scores of wolves each year in Idaho," Talasi Brooks, an attorney with Western Watersheds Project, said in a statement.

-The U.S Justice Department, which defends federal agencies in lawsuits, declined to comment Wednesday.
+The U.S Justice Department, which defends federal agencies in lawsuits, didn't immediately respond to an inquiry from The Associated Press on Wednesday.

 Lodge in his ruling said that even if Wildlife Services stopped killing wolves in Idaho, it wouldn't matter because the Idaho Department of Fish and Game manages wolves in the state and has demonstrated it can kill wolves, hire third parties to kill wolves, or increase hunting and trapping for wolves.
 He said that meant the environmental groups lacked standing to bring the lawsuit.